 When considering that emissions from CRS tubing accumulated on the downstream quartz filter for 24 hours (which is orders of magnitude longer than the < 1 minute sample residence time in on-line mass spec analysis), it seems reasonable to expect the surface wetting properties of particles to be virtually unaffected.
 And with such greatly reduced siloxanes, it also seems reasonable to expect more accurate real-world measurements of particle mass and chemical composition with CRS tubing than the standard tubing found to cause interference in past investigations.1-3

-If you have any questions about clean conductive silicone tubing, please contact our technical team at firstname.lastname@example.org for further discussion and sample requests.
+If you have any questions about clean conductive silicone tubing, please contact our technical team at firstname.lastname@example.org for further discussion.